-185 μL = 10 x
+185 μl = 10 x

-x = 18.5 μL
+x = 18.5 μl

 Calculate the volume of each reagent needed to create the total master mix volume required for the cDNA amplification of all samples.
 Multiply the reagent volume needed in one reaction by the factor calculated from the previous step (Table 1).